drkhaleelshariff/open-chromium-labs/labs/001-url-to-pixels/README.md

-At a high level, you will encounter components such as:
+At a high level, you will encounter components such as :